ocr655501/BlogArchive/README.md

 If you are curious about this and you can directly read Chinese, you may have a look at my trash history.

-Though open source, in order to prevent unnecessary network conflicts, repost any article **outside GitHub** is prohibited.
+Though open source, in order to avoid unnecessary network conflicts, repost any article **outside GitHub** is prohibited.
 Please, don't comment any content in my other repositories.
 Sorry for inconvenience.

 -------------